People are always curious about certain elements of PGEW and yours truly. You can quench that thirst for knowledge right here. 🙂

 If you're so poor, why do you have cats?

-I have cats because they're my kids and I love them.
-They keep me centered and offer me unconditional love I couldn't get anywhere else.
+I have cats because they’re my kids and I love them.
+They keep me centered and offer me, unconditional love, I couldn’t get anywhere else.
 Some people have human children and are not questioned constantly because they do.
-I have feline children and they should be treated with as much love and responsibility as the human kind.
+I have feline children and they should be treated with as much love and responsibility as humankind.

-If you're so poor, how can you afford a laptop and cool little camera?
+If you're so poor, how can you afford a laptop and a cool little camera?

 Because I wasn’t always this poor.

 Are you a chef?

 Nope!
 I’m just really creative in the kitchen because I grew up with parents who were both in the restaurant business.
 But ever since I started PGEW.com, I’ve been encouraged to take this to a higher level.
 I’m keeping all my options open right now.

 Me!
 I’m no professional, but I enjoy learning how to take better pictures as I do more with PGEW.

 How do you come up with your recipe price breakdown?

 I basically use simple math to figure the actual amount of each ingredient I’m using based on the total cost of the whole ingredient.
 For example, if I use 2 eggs from a dozen eggs that cost $1.49, the cost for the eggs I’m using will come out to $0.12 a piece or so.
 Once the total amount of ingredients is added up, I divide that by the number of servings the recipe yields and voila!
 Price breakdown.
 NOTE: because I do shop at Trader Joe’s or discount stores quite a bit, I always inflate the prices of most ingredients by a few cents each to reflect the prices that regular grocery stores would charge for similar products.
 This way I can give more of an average cost that will apply to most people.